Finish Ticket: History

 On November 9, 2018, Finish Ticket announced that Michael Hoye and Nick Stein had left the band, leaving Brendan Hoye, Alex DiDonato, and Gabe Stein as full time members.
 The latter three re-located to Los Angeles around the same time.
 In the same year, they also parted ways with their record label Elektra Records.

-Finish Ticket made their return to the live stage in May of 2019, announcing two shows in San Francisco and Los Angeles.
-They later announced a full length U.S tour that took place between September 8th to 28th of that same year.
-On June 27th, 2019, the band announced their first new music since the release of When Night Becomes Day in 2015 with the track "Dream Song", which was released July 12th.
+Finish Ticket made their return to the live stage in May 2019, announcing two shows in San Francisco and Los Angeles.
+They later announced a full length U.S tour that took place between September 8 to 28 of that same year.
+On June 27, 2019, the band announced their first new music since the release of When Night Becomes Day in 2015 with the track "Dream Song", which was released July 12.
 The songs "Ceiling Won't Break" and "Black Horse" were subsequently released in the following months.

+In 2022 Finish Ticket announced that they were signed to Better Noise Records on Instagram.
+In spring of 2023, the band toured with Canadian band The Beaches.
+In July 2023 they opened for Arrows in Action with Honey Revenge; Finish Ticket also announced that they would be playing Lollapalooza 2023 in Chicago in August, 2023.
+A new single called "Changing" was released on July 21, 2023.
+On May 17, 2024, the band released the single, "Let You Go" and announced their sophomore record Echo Afternoon would be released on September 6, 2024 through Better Noise Records.